When to visit the vet?

 Causes

-InfectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. usually occurs through the ingestionIngestion refers to the intake of substances through the mouth and their delivery to the digestive tract.
+InfectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. usually occurs through ingestionIngestion refers to the intake of substances through the mouth and their delivery to the digestive tract.
 In dogs and cats, the ingestion of toxic substances, foreign objects, or incompatible foods can lead to health problems. of oocystsOocysts are resistant, dormant forms of certain parasites, especially protozoa, that can survive in the environment.
 They are an important stage in the life cycle of some parasites that can cause diseases such as coccidiosis in dogs and cats. from contaminatedContaminated describes something that has been polluted by harmful microorganisms, chemicals, or other dangerous substances.
-In veterinary medicine, this can affect food, water, toys, or the environment. environmental sources or through the consumption of infected meat.
-Dogs can also transmit the infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. from infected mothers to their offspring during pregnancy via the placentaThe placenta is an organ that develops in the uterus during pregnancy and provides the fetus with oxygen and nutrients via the umbilical cord.
+In veterinary medicine, this can affect food, water, toys, or the environment. environmental sources or by eating infected meat.
+Dogs can also pass the infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. on from infected mothers during pregnancy via the placentaThe placenta is an organ that develops in the uterus during pregnancy and provides the fetus with oxygen and nutrients via the umbilical cord.
 It also serves as a barrier to some infectious agents..
-This vertical transmission is a major cause of the spread of the disease in dog populations.
+This vertical transmission is an important cause of the spread of the disease in dog populations.

-The disease occurs worldwide, with the prevalence potentially being higher in certain regions and under certain environmental conditions.
-Factors such as the density of the dog populationIn veterinary medicine, the term population refers to a group of animals of a particular species living in a specific geographic area or environment., access to contaminatedContaminated describes something that has been polluted by harmful microorganisms, chemicals, or other dangerous substances.
+The disease occurs worldwide, with prevalence potentially higher in certain regions and under specific environmental conditions.
+Factors such as dog populationIn veterinary medicine, the term population refers to a group of animals of a particular species living in a specific geographic area or environment. density, access to contaminatedContaminated describes something that has been polluted by harmful microorganisms, chemicals, or other dangerous substances.
 In veterinary medicine, this can affect food, water, toys, or the environment. food sources, and contact with wildlife can influence the spread of the infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease..

 Symptoms